Document Storage and the Chain of Custody

 First, let’s define what it means to have custody over a document.
-A person has custody of a document when he/she is in physical possession of the document or when he/she is in visual site of the physically possessed document.
+A person has custody of a document when they’re in physical possession of the document or when they’re in visual sight of the physical document.

 Now that custody has been defined, it is easy to deduce what chain of custody means.
 Simply stated: anytime someone touches, looks at, or stores a document, the company must keep a record of said activity.

-A chain of custody is any system that keeps track of a documents whereabouts.
-Obviously, this documentation is more pertinent to certain fields than others – specifically, the law, government, and insurance industries.
+A chain of custody is any system that keeps track of a document’s whereabouts.
+Obviously, this documentation is more pertinent to certain fields than others — the legal, government, and insurance industries.

-Document storage is an excellent way to ensure chain of custody is never broken, but it is also important to check that the records management company you decide to store your documents with is dependable and secure.
-There are steps that all reliable document storage companies should follow:
+Document storage is an excellent way to ensure chain of custody is never broken, but it is also important to check that the document management company you decide to store your documents with is dependable and secure.
+There are steps you should take as you begin working with a professional document storage company.

 • Who has access to the documents